yayahjb/neartree/NearTree/README_NearTree.txt

  Access Functions:

       T at ( const size_t n ) const
-         returns the n'th item of the internal data store
+         returns the n'th item of the internal data store.
+This is not guaranteed to be in the order of insertion.

       T operator[] ( const size_t n )
-         returns the n'th item of the internal data store
+         returns the n'th item of the internal data store.
+This is not guaranteed to be in the order of insertion.

       template<typename ContainerType>
       operator ContainerType ( void ) const